jackullrich/TRunPE/README.md

 # TRunPE
-A modified RunPE (process hollowing) technique which avoids SetThreadContext by appending a TLS section which calls the original entrypoint.
+A modified RunPE (process hollowing) technique avoiding the usage of SetThreadContext by appending a TLS section which calls the original entrypoint.

 https://winternl.com/trunpe